Factitious disorder imposed on another: Terminology

-Initial description
+Initial description, 1976

-"Munchausen syndrome" was first described by R. Asher in 1951 as when someone invents or exaggerates medical symptoms, sometimes engaging in self-harm, to gain attention or sympathy.

-The term "Munchausen syndrome by proxy" was first coined by John Money and June Faith Werlwas in a 1976 paper titled "Folie à deux in the parents of psychosocial dwarfs: Two cases" to describe the abuse-induced and neglect-induced symptoms of the syndrome of abuse dwarfism.
+"Munchausen syndrome" was first described by British endocrinologist and haematologist Richard Asher in 1951 as when someone invents or exaggerates medical symptoms, sometimes engaging in self-harm, to gain attention or sympathy and the term "Munchausen syndrome by proxy" was first coined by John Money and June Faith Werlwas in a 1976 paper titled "Folie à deux in the parents of psychosocial dwarfs: Two cases" to describe the abuse-induced and neglect-induced symptoms of the syndrome of abuse dwarfism.
 That same year, Sneed and Bell wrote an article titled "The Dauphin of Munchausen: factitious passage of renal stones in a child".

 According to other sources, the term was created by the British pediatrician Roy Meadow in 1977.
 In 1977, Meadow – then professor of pediatrics at the University of Leeds, England – described the extraordinary behavior of two mothers.
 According to Meadow, one had poisoned her toddler with excessive quantities of salt.
 The other had introduced her own blood into her baby's urine sample.
-This second case occurred during a series of Outpatient visits to the Paediatric Clinic of Dr. Bill Arrowsmith at Doncaster Royal Infirmary.
+This second case occurred during a series of outpatient visits to the paediatric clinic of Dr. Bill Arrowsmith at Doncaster Royal Infirmary.
 He referred to this behavior as Munchausen syndrome by proxy (MSbP).

 The medical community was initially skeptical of FDIA's existence, but it gradually gained acceptance as a recognized condition.